vpilat/arewewebyet/content/topics/email.md

 [extra]

-level = 3
+level = 4

 intro = "What would the web be without Email?
-One of the easiest authentication and notification systems.
-Yet, rust support isn't particular great, yet.
-There is stuff, but there is also room to improve it."
+It is one of the mose widely used communication, authentication, and notification systems.
+There are rust crates providing smtp and imap clients, as well integrations with third party email delivery services."

 packages = [
   "async-imap",